Accommodation Ballot Results

 information

-The College aims to provide accommodation to as many first-year students as possible, whether they’re single graduates or those have partners and/or families.
+The College aims to provide accommodation to as many first-year students as possible, whether they’re single graduates or those with partners and/or families.
 However, please note that accommodation is limited and demand exceeds supply, so unfortunately we cannot guarantee to fulfil every application.

 It is recommended that you apply for accommodation as soon as possible, even if you are awaiting funding confirmation.
 If, at a later stage, you find that you are unable to obtain the necessary funding, you can let the Accommodation Office know and your application can be withdrawn.